 - Contact us immediately to change your login information if you suspect someone has discovered it.

-Information you submit through our website, as well as the information we send back to you while you are visiting our website, is protected while passing through the Internet using strong encryption ("scrambling" to make it incomprehensible) when necessary.
+Information you submit through our website, as well as the information we send back to you while you are visiting our website, is protected using strong encryption ("scrambling" to make it incomprehensible) when necessary.
 Our secure server software encrypts information, ensuring that Internet communications through our website stay private and protected.

 To ensure the security of your confidential account information, we use proven security software to encrypt the information before it is transmitted through the Internet.
-We only allow confidential information to be submitted for transmission if your browser is compatible with TLS, our security software.
-If your browser is not compatible, you will receive a message indicating your transaction can not be completed because of the security risk.
+We only allow confidential information to be submitted for transmission if your browser is compatible with Transport Layer Security (TLS), our security software.
+If your browser is not compatible, you will receive a message indicating your transaction cannot be completed because of the security risk.

 In addition to protecting communications between your browser and our server, TLS is also used to protect communications between our web server and our mainframe system.
 We have also implemented a firewall to protect all of our systems that are not part of the Internet from intrusion.